vulkan0n/bolsillo-bch/README.md

 # Press 'i' to open simulator
 # Note, you need to ensure you have stable wifi to connect through the tunnel
 ```

+# Bridge

+To watch the console.logs from inside the WebApp bridge, see: https://stackoverflow.com/a/48573345